billgreenwald/pgltools/README.md

 -stdInB:  use stdin as input file.
 -bA:  Keep annotations from the bed file rather than the pgl file
 -allA:  Keep the annotation from both files.
 Will output annotations from pgl followed by bed
--aL:  Prints the original loci from A upon finding overlapping region rather than the intersection
+-wa:  Prints the original loci from A upon finding overlapping region rather than the intersection
+-wb:  Prints the 1-based bed entry as an annotation in the final pgl output file.
 -v:  Print the entries in file A that do not overlap regions from file B -pA [INT]:  Adds [INT] to end of each loci and subtracts [INT] from start of loci in pgl -pB [INT]:  Adds [INT] to end of each region and subtracts [INT] from start of each region in bed